Why Cost Allocation is Crucial

 Tagging and Labeling

 Implementing a consistent and comprehensive tagging strategy is fundamental.
 Tags (key-value pairs) applied to cloud resources allow for categorization and filtering of costs.
-Best practices include defining mandatory tags (e.g., 'department', 'project', 'environment') and ensuring consistent application.
+Best practices include defining mandatory tags like 'department', 'project', and 'environment', and ensuring consistent application.

 Account Structure